-NSAIDs are commonly prescribed by veterinarians and used by horse owners for a variety of conditions including musculoskeletal or joint pain and lameness.
+Non-steroidal anti-inflammatory drugs (NSAIDs) are commonly prescribed by veterinarians and used by horse owners for a variety of conditions including musculoskeletal pain, lameness, and colic.

 The most common equine NSAIDs linked with toxicity and hindgut ulcers (in order of severity) include:

-Administering higher doses or giving Bute or other NSAIDs for longer than the recommended time puts your horse at high risk for developing Right Dorsal Colitis.
+Administering NSAIDs at high doses, for longer than recommended, or administering NSAIDs concurrently puts your horse at high risk for developing right dorsal colitis.
 Studies show that there is a relatively low safety margin with NSAID use.

 2) Excess Grain Intake